Effects of droughts

 There are so many ways that water affects us both directly and indirectly.
 Let us consider this scenario:

 Assuming that the rains do not come in a particular year.
 What happens?
 Crops yield will be very low and farms will have to close production.
-Local farm produce sellers will have nothing to sell.
+Local produce traders will have nothing to sell.
 That will be a DIRECT impact on farmers and sellers.

 But that is not all.